ROCKIN’ BLUES WITH GREEK SOUL

 Spiros Soukis, guitarist/singer/songwriter, creates tunes that are spiced with funky grooves, shuffle beats and rock elements enlivened with European style and the freshness of Mediterranean breezes.

-With the single "Feel Like a Superstar" (So Well Music) Soukis makes you wanna sing along and dance with it’s instantly recognized guitar riff, rich vocals and screaming lead guitars!
+"Feel Like a Superstar" (So Well Music) makes you wanna sing along and dance with it’s instantly memorized guitar riff, rich vocals and screaming lead guitars!

 With his recent release, Sweet Thing (So Well Music), Soukis once again takes the listener on a musical adventure with his signature sound and versatile strings.
 Six songs cover a lush range of styles and moods - the exuberant title tune, Sweet Thing; country-rock ballad, Kathleen’s Song; straight-up rocker, Fool for Love; soulful-funk instrumental, Summer Breeze; funky blues rocker, Together We Will Grow; and You Don’t Really Love Me, a blues-rock classic in the making.

 Fota Tou Iliggou (Lights of Vertigo), his first solo album, was released in Europe to overwhelmingly positive reviews and voted ‘CD of the Month.’
 Reissued September 2000, its songs have been included in numerous compilations.
 Soukis moved to New York City, just when the U.S. Congress auspiciously declared 2003, “Year of the Blues.”
 A year later he released Transblues the first of his English-language CDs.
 Recorded in both Athens and his newly adopted hometown, the record consists of eight of his own songs on which he sings and plays guitar.
 Two smokin’ blues covers, captured live in the heart of Manhattan, round out this dazzling American debut.
 Loveborne Blues highlights the incomparable Soukis style that takes the listener on an aural journey through six shades of blue.